Existence and Calculation of Optimal Monetary Equilibria on Overlapping Generations Economies: The set of equilibria and the existence theorems

-Why then did the classical models not adopt the economic setup of $\mathcal{E}$ and the definition of the equilibrium set $\mathcal{H}$?
-The answer to this question involves the well-understanding of two points.
-First, the classical models were not looking for results as the ones in this article (e.g., Theorem \ref{theoAlgorithmFinal}), in which one needs to take conveniently chosen overlapping generations economies (which will later be called \textit{tail economies} by Definition \ref{defFiniteRep}) and use them to ``replace'' all generations born after a given period in a reference economy.
+Why, then, did the classical models not adopt the setup of $\mathcal{E}$ and the definition of the equilibrium set $\mathcal{H}$?
+I believe the answer to this question involves at least two points.
+First, the classical models were not looking for results like those in this paper (e.g., Theorem \ref{theoAlgorithmFinal}), in which one needs to take conveniently chosen overlapping generations economies (which will later be called \textit{tail economies} by Definition \ref{defFiniteRep}) and use them to replace all generations born after a given period in a reference economy.
 For this sort of replacement to be possible, the older generation that is also alive at $t=0$ in this conveniently chosen tail economy cannot be explicitly modeled.

 Second, because the Pareto optimal definition for consumption-loan economies commonly assumes some concept of \textit{feasibility} (e.g., \textcite[798-800]{OkunoZilcha_1980}), which presumes fixed aggregate resources for the economy.
-However, when looking at the allocations implied by $\mathcal{H}$, aggregate resources are only well defined for $t\geq1$, in which case they are given by $\sum_{h\in G_{t-1}}e^{h}_{t}+\sum_{h\in G_{t}}e^{h}_{t}$.
+However, when looking at the allocations implied by $\mathcal{H}$, aggregate resources are only fixed for $t\geq1$, in which case they are given by $\sum_{h\in G_{t-1}}e^{h}_{t}+\sum_{h\in G_{t}}e^{h}_{t}$.

-In order also to have well-defined aggregate resources in $t=0$ and, consequently, to adopt a concept of feasibility, one could impose a market clearing equation in $t=0$, $\sum_{h\in G_{0}} x^{h}(p_{0},p_{1})=\sum_{h\in G_{0}}e^{h}_{0}$.
-But then we would obtain precisely the classical model of an economy without money (for the coincidence to be full, one would also need to relabel periods $t=0$ and $t=1$ as the initial period).
+In order to have fixed aggregate resources in $t=0$ and, consequently, to adopt a concept of feasibility, one could impose a market clearing equation in $t=0$, $\sum_{h\in G_{0}} x^{h}(p_{0},p_{1})=\sum_{h\in G_{0}}e^{h}_{0}$.
+But then we would obtain precisely the classical model of an economy without fiat money $\mathcal{E}^{1}$ (for the coincidence to be complete, one would also need to relabel periods $t=0$ and $t=1$ as the initial period).

-One may notice, however, that the concept of Pareto optimality can be stated by looking solely at the allocation (e.g., \textcite[286]{BalaskoShell_1980}), without any explicit reference to matters of feasibility.
-In this case, aggregate resources are implicitly defined by the allocation itself, allowing one to use the Pareto optimality concept to characterize elements of $\mathcal{H}$.
-This leads us to the following definition.
+Notice, however, that the concept of Pareto optimality can be stated by looking solely at the allocation (e.g., \textcite[286]{BalaskoShell_1980}), without any explicit reference to matters of feasibility.
+In this case, aggregate resources are implicitly defined by the allocation itself, allowing us to use the Pareto optimality concept to characterize elements of $\mathcal{H}$.
+This leads to the following definition.

 \begin{definition} The \textit{subset of Pareto optimal equilibria} $\mathcal{H}^{PO}\subseteq\mathcal{H}$ is

 \end{definition}